blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ![Selecting CloudShopSQL2 ipconfig as a backend target.](images/hands-on-lab/2019-03-24-23-59-23.png "Select the target ip configuration")

 9. Repeat steps 7-8 to add **CloudShopSQL3**.
 DO NOT ADD other machines to the backend pool.
-Click **OK** then wait for the load balancer to complete the update.
+Select **OK** then wait for the load balancer to complete the update.

-10. On the sqlag load balancer blade, select **Health Probes** and click the **+Add** button.
+10. On the sqlag load balancer blade, select **Health Probes** and select the **+Add** button.

-11. On the Add health probe blade, use the following configuration values then click **OK** and wait for the load balancer to complete the update.
+11. On the Add health probe blade, use the following configuration values then select **OK** and wait for the load balancer to complete the update.

     >**Note**: If you receive an error your load balancer may still be updating itself from the prior step.
 Wait a minute and try again.